 \subsection{LRD Variability}

-We examine the variability properties of the 10 spectroscopically confirmed LRDs at $3\lesssim z\lesssim 7$ from NEXUS EDR \citep{ZhuangEtAl2025a} that are covered by both epochs.
-We focus on spectroscopically-confirmed LRDs because photometric samples of LRDs generally contain substantial contamination from non-broad-line AGNs and are therefore non-variable.
+We examine the variability properties of the 10 spectroscopically confirmed LRDs at $3\lesssim z\lesssim 7$ from the NEXUS EDR \citep{ZhuangEtAl2025a} that are covered by both epochs.
+We focus on spectroscopically confirmed LRDs because photometric samples of LRDs generally contain substantial contamination from non-broad-line AGNs and are therefore nonvariable.

 For the 10 spectroscopic LRDs, none of them have detected variability in either band from our variability analysis.
 Fig.~\ref{fig:lrd_var} shows the 3$\sigma$ upper limit of variability for the 10 LRDs.
-F444W flux traces the rest-frame optical of these LRDs, are stringent, and the variability constraints in this band are stringent: the $3\sigma$ upper limit ranges between $\sim 3-10\%$ with a median value of $\sim 5\%$.
+The variability constraints in F444W flux, which traces the rest-frame optical of these LRDs, are stringent: the $3\sigma$ upper limit ranges between $\sim 3-10\%$ with a median value of $\sim 5\%$.
 These constraints are consistent with those reported by \citet{Kokubo2024} and \citet{ZhangEtAl2025}, though our constraints are somewhat tighter.
-This weak variability in rest-frame optical of LRDs provides important constraints on the BH accretion nature of these objects and motivates continued theoretical investigations \citep[e.g.,][]{LiuEtAl2025, SecundaEtAl2025}.
+This weak variability in the rest-frame optical of LRDs provides important constraints on the BH accretion nature of these objects and motivates continued theoretical investigations \citep[e.g.,][]{LiuEtAl2025, SecundaEtAl2025}.
 For example, some recent theoretical models of LRDs suggest super-Eddington accretion onto the central SMBH and that the rest-frame optical continuum comes from thermal emission from a photosphere with an effective temperature of $\sim 5000~$K \citep{LiuEtAl2025}.
 Such models generally predict weak continuum variability undetectable by NEXUS \citep[e.g.,][]{SecundaEtAl2025}.
-On the other hand, the variability constraints in F200W are less stringent, given the larger flux uncertainties in the short-wavelength band. \citet{ZhuangEtAl2025a} suggest that the LRD flux in F200W (rest-frame UV) is spatially extended over tens of parsec, and hence is not originated from the nuclear accretion.
-Even if the extended rest-frame UV emission is from scattered AGN light, the light-crossing time across tens of parsec of the reflector would result in a non-detection of variability over the timescales probed by NEXUS observations.
+On the other hand, the variability constraints in F200W are less stringent, given the larger flux uncertainties in the SW band. \citet{ZhuangEtAl2025a} suggest that the LRD flux in F200W (rest-frame UV) is spatially extended over tens of parsecs, and hence is not originated from nuclear accretion.
+Even if the extended rest-frame UV emission is from scattered AGN light, the light-crossing time across tens of parsecs of the reflector would result in a non-detection of variability over the timescales probed by NEXUS observations.
 We therefore do not expect to detect variability in F200W for these LRDs.